- Course Number:

 Addendum to Course Description

-2. Explain the role of geology, natural/manmade forces and climate in the formation of plant communities.
+- Explain the role of geology, natural and manmade forces and climate in the formation of plant communities.

-3. Within given plant communities, explain the concept of plant associations and the location of plants.
+- Identify and explain the concept of plant associations and the location of plants within a plant community.

-6. Use the requirements of a given plant's "plant community" as a basis for placing that plant in ornamental and restoration plantings.
+- Use the requirements of a given plant's "plant community" as a basis for selecting that plant for ornamental and restoration plantings.

 - Plant Family